 She was right; he was fast.
 He had taken third in his age division in last year's Race.
 He hoped to improve on that this year.
 Third for the open division would be better.

 Where was Cody?
 Unbelievable.
-The Race happens once a year and the guy can't even get here early to prepare.
+The Race happened once a year and the guy couldn't even get here early to prepare.
 He glanced toward the parking lot, hoping to find him.
 No Cody, but he saw Will Mueller jogging slowly toward him.
 He stood up straight and tried to look his best.

 "Hey, Mr. Mueller."